Ronnie Coleman Signature Series Teams Up with HealthKart for Strategic Growth in India - www.lokmattimes.com

 For years, Indian fitness enthusiasts have admired Ronnie Coleman not just as a bodybuilding icon, but also as a symbol of dedication, grit, and elite performance.
 Now, through this partnership, fans will finally have access to his most iconic supplements including Yeah Buddy, King Whey, and Pro-Antium, distributed through trusted channels.

-To further strengthen consumer trust and accessibility, the official India website - ronniecoleman.net.in , will be going live soon, offering athletes and fitness enthusiasts a direct destination for authentic RCSS products.
+To further strengthen consumer trust and accessibility, the official India website - www.ronniecoleman.net.in , will be going live soon, offering athletes and fitness enthusiasts a direct destination for authentic RCSS products.

 "More and more people are taking up fitness seriously across the Indian subcontinent, which includes India, Sri Lanka, Nepal, Bangladesh.
 With it, the hunger for real, high-quality supplements is only getting stronger.
 That's why we're teaming up with HealthKart, a team that deeply understands consumers across online & offline channels, has built some of the biggest nutrition brands in the region, scaled them in Asia and shares our no-compromise mindset we built Ronnie Coleman Signature Series with.
 This isn't just a partnership, this is the start of something legendary.
 Time to bring the heat.
 Yeah Buddy!"